List of troubadours and trobairitz

-This is a list of troubadours and trobairitz, men and women who are known to have written lyric verse in the Old Occitan language.
+This is a list of troubadours and trobairitz, men and women who are known to have composed lyric verse in the Old Occitan language.

 They are listed alphabetically by first name.
 Those whose first name is uncertain or unknown are listed by nickname or title, ignoring any initial definite article (i.e., lo, la).
 All entries are given in Old Occitan (where known) and a standardized spelling (where possible).
 Thus, e.g., William IX of Aquitaine is listed under Guilhem, the Occitan form of William.